 The information related to The Ink Business Preferred® credit card has been collected by CreditSoup.com and has not been reviewed or provided by the issuer of this card.

 The Ink Business Preferred® Credit Card is a business card option that could be a better deal in this case.
 New Offer!
 Earn 100k bonus points after you spend $15,000 on purchases in the first 3 months from account opening.
-That's $1,250 toward travel when redeemed through Chase Ultimate Rewards® You also get 3x points on select travel and business categories each year, as well as 1x points on all other purchases.
+That's $1,250 toward travel when redeemed through Chase Ultimate Rewards®.
+You also get 3 points on the first $150,000 spent on travel and select business categories each account anniversary year.
+Earn 1 point per $1 on all other purchases - with no limit to the amount you can earn.
 Finally, you have the option to transfer points 1:1 to popular airline and hotel partners such as Southwest Airlines Rapid Rewards®, Marriott Bonvoy™, World of Hyatt®, British Airways Executive Club, and United MileagePlus®.

 How to Get the Most Out of the Capital One® Spark® Cash for Business